bahim22/work/Docs_Py/pyinfo3.md

 right = [ 0.1 ,  0.6 ,  0.8 ]                           # Shape: (3,)
 ```

-#### 1. If array shapes differ in length, left-pad the shorter shape with ones:
+#### 1. If array shapes differ in length, left-pad the shorter shape with ones

 ```python
 left  = [[0.1], [0.6], [0.8]]                           # Shape: (3, 1)
 right = [[0.1 ,  0.6 ,  0.8]]                           # Shape: (1, 3) <- !
 ```

-#### 2. If any dimensions differ in size, expand the ones that have size 1 by duplicating their elements:
+#### 2. If any dimensions differ in size, expand the ones that have size 1 by duplicating their elements

 ```python
 left  = [[0.1,  0.1,  0.1],                             # Shape: (3, 3) <- !
          [0.6,  0.6,  0.6],